orbitmines/archive/projects/Writing - 2025. A Universal Language.md

   // Usually inaccessible, yet additional structure
   __object__: any
   // Each Ray with a separate causal history
-  // Can have a history, but no current value  // TODO: Memorization through causal history
-  history: Ray
-  // Superposed type??
-  type: Ray
-  // What else is at this point ;

   equivalences: Ray
   // Unrealized functions which could be applied to this Ray
   // How is this different from additional structure on .self?
 This as unrealized, .self as realized?  // TODO: Should this contain .initial & .terminal as functions?
 Or should this be